 Intel’s organizational culture has the advantage of its support for business improvement through risk-taking and ensures business resilience in the face of global competition.
 This factor helps the company develop new or novel semiconductor products.
 Another advantage of this corporate culture is that it contributes to Intel’s competitive advantages.
 For example, as one of the cultural characteristics, quality ensures attractive products that maintain the technology company’s market share.

 A disadvantage of Intel’s organizational culture is its limited support for rapid innovation.
 Even though risk-taking encourages employees to take risky steps that benefit the company, this cultural trait does not push all employees to contribute to the innovation process.
-A recommendation is for improving the organizational culture through additional emphasis on innovative thinking, which is critically important in addressing challenges associated with the dynamics of global markets for microprocessors, mobile devices, and related technologies.
+A recommendation is to improve this business culture through additional emphasis on innovative thinking, which is critically important in addressing challenges associated with the dynamics of global markets for microprocessors, mobile devices, and related technologies.

 References